purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 |        |Requires warmup before use                                       |

 > Please note, there is a lot of misinformation being spread about the BNO085 by the SlimeVR CrowdSupply project.
 SlimeVR documentation ranks BNO085 as the best chip.
-It lists only the best case scenario reset times for the BNO085 in a perfect magnetic enviroment and not moving at all.
+It lists only the best case scenario reset times for the BNO085 in a perfect magnetic enviroment and staying still through all of that time.
 Does not mention anything about issues in dancing and fighting games.

 ---
 ## MPU9250